Engage. Invest. Transform.

 Building local wealth by sourcing from sustainable farmers, creating affordable food access points, incubating community businesses, and increasing capital for BIPOC entrepreneurs.

-Order fresh produce for pick-up in your neighborhood sourced from our network of BIPOC farmers
+Order fresh produce for delivery or pick-up in your neighborhood sourced from our network of BIPOC farmers

 Eat local at our community kitchen and food business incubator in unincorporated Alameda County, Ashland